HoussemDellai/aks-course/800_aks_kaito_llm_gpu/Readme.md

 >Note: The GPU nodes created in this lab runs under Spot instances and have a taint `kubernetes.azure.com/scalesetpriority=spot:NoSchedule` which means that no Pod can be scheduled on those nodes unless they have a toleration for that taint.
 This is to prevent non-GPU workloads from being scheduled on the expensive GPU nodes.

+>**Important note:** As per the time of writing this lab, KAITO didn't support Spot instances natively, so we are getting around this limitation by manually adding tolerations.
+But it should add support in future releases.
+For more details, refer to the KAITO github repository: https://github.com/kaito-project/kaito/

 Add the following toleration to `nvidia-device-plugin-daemonset` DaemonSet in order for it to be scheduled on Spot instances.

 ```yaml